dido1043/Battle-Cards/README.md

 Battle-Cards
-Battle cards is web app, designed to adding game cards with:
+Battle Cards is a web app, designed to add game cards with:
 - name of card
 - card image
 - health
 - attack.

 Technologies Used

--.NET - Used for the backend server, routing requests and managing the database.
+-.NET - Used for the backend server, routing requests, and managing the database.
 -HTML/CSS - For Front-end
 -Bootstrap - For Front-end
 -Entity Framework - Used to communicate with the database.